 5. Where do you park your buggy in Los Angeles?

 Alright people.
 There is a reason that many Amish communities are located in rural areas, and that they rent vans with drivers when they travel to urban areas.
 No one in their right mind would take a buggy on the I-10 freeway with all that traffic, and, as a Mennonite, my little Hyundai Elantra works just fine and is also doctrinally acceptable.

 6. So you pretty much have to be born into a Mennonite group, right?
 Or do you allow converts?

 No worries here!
 Everyone who wants to can be a Mennonite.
 Yay!
 In fact, although it is less common, some individuals have been able to join Amish communities, too.
-But like many other Christian groups, the Mennonite church welcomes new members who have found an affinity for our particular brand of Christian beliefs and who wish to follow Jesus in community with other believers, are welcome to join.
+But like many other Christian groups, the Mennonite church welcomes any new members who have found an affinity for our particular brand of Christian beliefs and who wish to follow Jesus in community with other believers.

 7. Do you churn your own butter and raise all of your own food?